tandesen/my_first_github/Sublime/Readme.md

 One can view/add key bindings in sublime by clicking `Preferences -> Key Bindings` buttons.
 I find the fifth way above super powerful and the reasons will show up in the coming section.
 ### Tricks & Examples

 It is always helpful to use shortcut keys.
-Except for key bindings in sublime(refer to `Preferences -> Key Bindings`), one should also be familiar with the following shortcut keys, which can also be used in many other places other than sublime:
+Except for key bindings in sublime, one should also be familiar with the following shortcut keys, which can also be used in many other softwares other than sublime:
 ```
 1.`CTRL + RIGHT/LEFT ARROW`: Move cursor over words or delimiters in English and phrases in Chinese.
 2.`CTRL + SHIFT + RIGHT/LEFT ARROW`: Move and select over words or phrases.